 The Lab School addresses the needs and fosters the strengths and talents of children with average to superior intelligence who, through evaluation by a qualified specialist, have been determined to have -- or to be at risk for -- a specific learning disability.

-- Parents unfamiliar with The Lab School should attend one of our informational Open Houses, which are offered many times during the school year.
-Please visit our Open Houses page for dates and more information about visiting Lab.
+- Parents unfamiliar with The Lab School should attend one of our Admissions Info Sessions, which are offered many times during the school year.
+Please visit our Admissions Info Sessions & Tours page for dates and more information about visiting Lab.

 - We accept applications throughout the year for possible mid-year openings; however, the usual procedure is to submit an application in the Fall for the following school year.
 It is to your advantage to apply as early as possible to allow time for application review, visit scheduling, and completion of the process.
 Our priority application deadline was January 15th; however, we are still accepting applications for all divisions.
 Complete application packets will be reviewed and decisions will be made on a rolling basis as space allows.

 - We use an online application; to initiate that process please start an inquiry here.
 If you have already inquired about The Lab School and have not received a link to our online application, or think you may already be in our database, please email email@example.com to apply online.
 Please email the supplementary forms and any supporting documents as .pdfs to: firstname.lastname@example.org.
 If necessary, hard copies may be mailed directly to the admissions office.
 Please keep originals for your own files; we are unable to make copies for you.
 Any materials submitted to The Lab School remain part of our confidential records.